dotnet/csharplang/proposals/lambda-improvements.md

 The compiler may allow more signatures to bind to `System.Action<>` and `System.Func<>` types in the future (if `ref struct` types are allowed type arguments for instance).

-_Should the compiler bind to a matching `System.Action<>` or `System.Func<>` type regardless of arity and synthesize a delegate type otherwise?
+_Open issue: Should the compiler bind to a matching `System.Action<>` or `System.Func<>` type regardless of arity and synthesize a delegate type otherwise?
 If so, should the compiler warn if the expected delegate types are missing?_

 `modopt()` or `modreq()` in the method group signature are ignored in the corresponding delegate type.